CesarGV2/postman-bootcamp-APItesting/README.md

 # postman-bootcamp-APItesting

 ## Description
-this project is aim to automated the test of Todoist's API, using postman and newman.
+This project is aim to automated the test of Todoist's API using postman and newman.

 ## Installation
 1. Clone this repository.